Yaosaur/Today-API/README.md

 | ---- | ---------------- | ---------------------------------------------------------------------------------------- |
 | GET  | /messages/:email | Retrieves all the messages between the current user and the user of the email in the URL |

-\*Sending messages via sockets will also create a message in the database, however there is not route for that.
+\*Sending messages via sockets will also create a message in the database, however there is no route for that.

 ## Built With